omarelsabagh/job-board-backend/README.md

    - No pagination for large result sets
    - Basic error handling that could be more descriptive

-## 📚 API Documentation

-API documentation is available via Swagger UI when running in development mode:
-- Access the Swagger UI at: `http://localhost:3000/api` (adjust port if needed)
-- All API endpoints are prefixed with `/api`
-- Authentication is required for protected routes (use the login endpoint to get a JWT token)

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.